mauriciopoppe/blog/site/content/notes/mathematics/probability/bayesian-networks.md

 Steps to determine if two variables are conditionally independent

-1. **Draw the ancestral graph** Construct the "ancestral graph" of all variables mentioned in the probability expression.
+1. **Draw the ancestral graph.** Construct the "ancestral graph" of all variables mentioned in the probability expression.
 This is a reduced version of the original net, consisting only of the variables mentioned and all of their ancestors (parents, parents' parents, etc.)
-2. **_Moralize_ the ancestral graph by _marrying_ the parents** For each pair of variables with a common child, draw an undirected edge (line) between them.
+2. **_Moralize_ the ancestral graph by _marrying_ the parents.** For each pair of variables with a common child, draw an undirected edge (line) between them.
 (If a variable has more than two parents, draw lines between every pair of parents.)
 3. **_Disorient_ the graph by replacing the directed edges (arrows) with undirected edges (lines)**.
 4. **Delete the givens and their edges**.
 If the independence question had any given variables, erase those variables from the graph and erase all of their connections, too.
 5. **Given a query between two variables A, B**
-  1. If the variables are **disconnected** then they're independent
+  1. If the variables are **disconnected**, then they're independent
-  2. If the variables are **connected** then they're dependent
+  2. If the variables are **connected**, then they're dependent
   3. If the variables are **missing** because they were a given, they're independent

-In the following example we skip step 1 and moralize the entire bayesian network
+In the following example we skip step 1 and moralize the entire Bayesian network

 <div class="tw-flex tw-gap-4 tw-flex-col md:tw-flex-row">
   <div class="">